06 Safeguarding children, young people and vulnerable adults policy

 Responding to the signs and symptoms of abuse

-- Concerns about the welfare of a child are discussed with the designated person without delay.
+- Concerns about the welfare of a child are discussed with the designated safeguarding lead without delay.

 - A written record is made of the concern on 06.1b Safeguarding incident reporting form as soon as possible.